M33rschaum/M33rschaum/README.md

 # 👋 Hi, I'm Mira!

-I'm a **technical writer** passionate about turning complex ideas into clear, structured, and user-friendly documentation.
+I'm a **technical writer / content developer** passionate about turning complex ideas into clear, structured, and user-friendly documentation.

 ---